Florida State Seminoles football: Bowl games

 This is a partial list of the ten most recent bowl games Florida State has competed in.

-Florida State has played in 50 bowl games in its history and has a 29–17–3 record in those games.
-The Seminoles are the ninth most successful bowl team in history and played in a record 36 consecutive bowl games from 1982–2017, although the NCAA doesn't recognize this because their 2006 Emerald Bowl win and appearance were both vacated as a result of the 2007 academic scandal.
+Florida State has played in 50 bowl games in its history and has a 29–18–3 record, with one win vacated, in those games.

+The Seminoles are the ninth most successful bowl team in history and played in a record 36 consecutive bowl games from 1982 to 2017, although the NCAA doesn't recognize this because their 2006 Emerald Bowl win and appearance were both vacated as a result of the 2007 academic scandal.

 Head coaches

 Florida State has had 14 head coaches since organized football began in 1902.
 Bobby Bowden, who spent 34 years at Florida State, is the winningest coach in school history and has been inducted into the College Football Hall of Fame.
 During his tenure, Bobby Bowden won two national championships with the Seminoles, while Jimbo Fisher won one.
 Fisher and Bowden also have the second and third best ACC winning percentages in conference history.